Beagle in history and art

 The fifteen-century saw the beagle dealt with a thrilling life where hunting was there the main task.
 Later on, larger hound breeds, like greyhounds, took over the beagle’s jobs for having more speed, size and a tenacious smell to track.

 Now, beagles are one of the most beloved breeds out there.
 They are hunting companions, show dogs, and family pets.

-In 1901 a purebred beagle won Best in Show title, slowly increasing its popularity in the United States and Europe.
-In 1928, purebred beagles won several prizes at the Westminster Kennel Club's show.
+In 1901 a purebred beagle won the Best in Show title, slowly increasing its popularity in the United States and Europe.
+In 1928, purebred beagles won several prizes at the Westminster Kennel Club’s show.
 Today beagles are the third most popular dog breed in America and the breed that has held top positions for every year on the American Kennel Club.

 Canines have been man’s most reliable companions from the very begging of history.
 Carved caves seem to demonstrate the domestication of the fierce wolf to what we know now as dogs.
 In early history, dogs were favoured as pets for royalty, hunters for huntsmen, and loyal companions.